-Stakeholders will have a first opportunity to engage with the Platform on Sustainable Finance throughout the series of five online webinars organised on 24 and 26 February 2021.
-Interested stakeholders will be able to engage on the approaches and key concepts developed by the Platform on Sustainable Finance so far and get an insight in the working process of the Platform.
+Stakeholders had a first opportunity to engage with the Platform on Sustainable Finance throughout the series of 5 online webinars organised 24 and 26 February 2021.
+Interested stakeholders were able to engage on the approaches and key concepts developed by the Platform on Sustainable Finance so far and get an insight in the working process of the Platform.

 File activities to be analysed by the Platform

 The Platform is also tasked with assisting the Commission in analysing requests from stakeholders to develop or revise technical screening criteria for a given economic activity.
 In mid-2021, the Platform will outline how it intends to receive and process such requests.
 It will then be possible to formally submit requests through a dedicated process on this website.